 In the FY 2012 state budget, the General Assembly added a proviso instructing the Arts Commission to expend no less that 70% of its state appropriation in grants distributed to community arts organizations, schools, artists and other arts provider.
-The SCAC complied with this proviso in its first year.
+In FY 2013, the SCAC exceeded the requirements of this proviso by expending 74% of its state appropriation in grants.